davidalayachew/String_printer/README.md

 //you can also replace any of the "print_" commands with "println_" to allow for easy looping

+//the parameters in order are
+//	boolean 	- do you want borders?
+//	int		- how big is each column? (not including borders)
-sp.print_c(true, 20, "ace", "ventura", "show");     = |        ace         |      ventura       |        show        |
+//	String...	- Strings to be used (Arrays are acceptable too) sp.print_c(true, 20, "ace", "ventura", "show");     = |        ace         |      ventura       |        show        |
 sp.print_c(false, 20, "ace", "ventura", "show");    =         ace               ventura               show